Association Between Prompt Defibrillation and Epinephrine Treatment With Long Term Survival After In-Hospital Cardiac Arrest

-Background: Prior studies have reported higher in-hospital survival with prompt defibrillation and epinephrine treatment in patients with in-hospital cardiac arrest (IHCA).
+Background—Prior studies have reported higher in-hospital survival with prompt defibrillation and epinephrine treatment in patients suffering in-hospital cardiac arrest (IHCA).
 Whether this survival benefit persists after discharge is unknown.

-Methods: We linked data from a national IHCA registry with Medicare files and identified 36 961 patients ≥65 years of age with an IHCA at 517 hospitals between 2000 and 2011.
-Patients with IHCA caused by pulseless ventricular tachycardia or ventricular fibrillation were stratified by prompt (≤2 minutes) versus delayed (>2 minutes) defibrillation, whereas patients with IHCA caused by asystole or pulseless electric activity were stratified by prompt (≤5 minutes) versus delayed (>5 minutes) epinephrine treatment.
-The association between prompt treatment and long-term survival for each rhythm type was assessed with multivariable hierarchical modified Poisson regression models.
+Methods—We linked data from a national IHCA registry with Medicare files and identified 36,961 patients aged ≥65 years with an IHCA at 517 hospitals between 2000 and 2011.
+Patients with IHCA due to pulseless ventricular tachycardia (VT) or ventricular fibrillation (VF) were stratified by prompt (≤2 min) vs. delayed (>2 min) defibrillation, whereas patients with IHCA due to asystole or pulseless electrical activity (PEA) were stratified by prompt (≤ 5 min) vs. delayed (>5 min) epinephrine treatment.
+The association between prompt treatment and long-term survival for each rhythm type was assessed using multivariable hierarchical modified Poisson regression models.

-Conclusions: Prompt defibrillation for IHCA caused by ventricular tachycardia or ventricular fibrillation was associated with higher rates of long-term survival throughout 5 years of follow-up, whereas prompt epinephrine treatment for asystole/pulseless electric activity was associated with greater survival at 1 year but not at 3 or 5 years.
-By quantifying the greater survival associated with timely defibrillation and epinephrine administration, these findings provide important insights into the durability of survival benefits for 2 process-of-care measures in current resuscitation guidelines.
+Conclusions—Prompt defibrillation for IHCA due to VT/VF was associated with higher rates of long-term survival throughout 5 years of follow-up, whereas prompt epinephrine treatment for asystole/PEA was associated with greater survival at 1 year, but not at 3 or 5 years.
+By quantifying the greater survival associated with timely defibrillation and epinephrine administration, these findings provide important insights on the durability of survival benefits for two process-of-care measures in current resuscitation guidelines.

 - Received July 11, 2017.